-Aboriginal children in Kempsey need your support now!
+Close the gap for Aboriginal children who need your support urgently!

 YOUR support will provide fly-in-fly-out (FIFO) therapists and social workers who have expertise in trans-generational trauma and Aboriginal culture – all urgent needs for two preschools with the highest proportion of Aboriginal families.

-Your support will help ensure that young Aboriginal children can access these services in the critical first five years of life.
+Help ensure that the next generation of young Aboriginal children have the best chance at school and healing in the critical first five years of life.
 Please donate now!

 Support these evidence-based therapies to close the gap!